yungezz/serviceconnector-webapp-appconfig-dotnet/system-managed-identity/README.md

    # connect webapp and appconfigure
    az webapp connection create appconfig -g <myResourceGroupName> -n <myWebAppName> --app-config <myAppConfigStoreName> --tg <myResourceGroupName> --connection <myConnectioName> --system-identity
    ```
-   `system-identity` is authentication type, other supported authentication types: user assigned Managed Identity; connection string; service principal.
-Pls refer to [more samples](https://github.com/yungezz/serviceconnector-webapp-appconfig-dotnet/).
+   `system-identity` is authentication type, other supported authentication types: user assigned Managed Identity; connection string; service principal, please refer to [more samples](https://github.com/yungezz/serviceconnector-webapp-appconfig-dotnet/).
    Behind the scene, Service Connector service do the connection configuration for you.
 Such as, set Appsetting `AZURE_APPCONFIG_ENDPOINT`,
-   so the application could read it to connect to the app config at [code](https://github.com/yungezz/serviceconnector-webapp-appconfig-dotnet/blob/main/system-managed-identity/Microsoft.Azure.ServiceConnector.Sample/Program.cs#L37);
+   so the application could read it to get app configuration endpoint at [code](https://github.com/yungezz/serviceconnector-webapp-appconfig-dotnet/blob/main/system-managed-identity/Microsoft.Azure.ServiceConnector.Sample/Program.cs#L37);
-   enabled system Managed Identity on the WebApp and grant App Configuration Data Reader role to it, so the application code could [use system Managed Identity auth in code](https://github.com/yungezz/serviceconnector-webapp-appconfig-dotnet/blob/main/system-managed-identity/Microsoft.Azure.ServiceConnector.Sample/Program.cs#L43) via `DefaultAzureCredential` to authenticated to the App Configuration.
+   enable system Managed Identity on the WebApp and grant App Configuration Data Reader role to it, so the application code could be authenticated to the App Configuration in [code](https://github.com/yungezz/serviceconnector-webapp-appconfig-dotnet/blob/main/system-managed-identity/Microsoft.Azure.ServiceConnector.Sample/Program.cs#L43).
    Learn more about the detail from [Service Connector Internal](https://docs.microsoft.com/en-us/azure/service-connector/concept-service-connector-internals).

 1. Build and Deploy App to Azure.
 Use below steps or any approach you're familiar with to build and publish to Azure WebApp.